Translated by Greg

 Shibuya is one of Tokyo's main transportation hubs and numerous train and subway lines converge here.
-For example, the JR Yamanote, Saikyō and Shōnan Shinjuku lines; the Tōkyū Tōyoko and Den-en-toshi lines; Tokyo Metro's Ginza, Hanzōmon and Fukutoshin subway lines; and the Inokashira line all intersect at this busy focal point.
+For example, the JR Yamanote, Saikyo, and Shonan Shinjuku lines connect here.
+The Tokyu Toyoko and Den-en-toshi lines, Tokyo Metro's Ginza, Hanzomon, and Fukutoshin subway lines, and the Inokashira line also all intersect at this busy focal point.

 The Yamanote line makes a complete loop within the Tokyo area.
 By using this line you can get to Shibuya directly from some of the main tourist areas such as Ueno, Shinjuku, Ikebukuro, Harajuku and the Tokyo station area, without making any transfers.

 For example, from Tokyo station a ticket costs 198 yen and takes 25 minutes, and from Shinjuku station it costs 154 yen and takes only 7 minutes.

 From Asakusa and Ginza, Use the Tokyo Metro Ginza Line

 Just hop aboard the Tokyo Metro Ginza line and get direct access to Shibuya station from the sightseeing spots in Asakusa and Ginza.
 Asakusa to Shibuya station costs 237 yen and takes 32 minutes, and from Ginza it costs 195 yen and takes 15 minutes.

 From Yokohama Use the Shōnan Shinjuku or Tōyoko Line